brookslybrand/spa-mode-prerender-bug/README.md

-Playing around with React Router v7's `ssr: false` + `prerender` and it looks like the two are incompatible with one another.
+Playing around with React Router v7's `ssr: false` + `prerender` and it looks like it's easy to break the build step subtly.

 Steps to reproduce: